 By reading first what will be asked later on, you will see the answers in the text as you read it.
 It will also allow you to answer more quickly.

 As you only have a limited amount of time to answer all 40 questions, do not spend more than 3 minutes on a question when you cannot find the answer in the text.
-It is better to skip difficult ones and go back to them at the end rather than to struggle with them and end up wasting time.
+There is a strategy to put in place.
+Go back to difficult questions at the end of the test.
+Manage your time the way it suits you best.

 Managing your time well is one of the key strategies needed to pass the Reading section.
-You have 1 hour to answer 40 questions and it is up to you to organise your time as you wish.
+You have 1 hour to answer 40 questions and you have the flexibility to organise your time as you wish.
 As the texts are presented in an order which increases in difficulty and because the last passage contains the most questions, we advise you to divide your time so that you spend 15 minutes on the 1st passage, 20 minutes on the 2nd passage and 25 minutes on the 3rd passage.